mmore500/signalgp-lite/joss/paper.md

 # Statement of need

 [introduce artificial life] Despite being able to simulate evolution with much faster generational turnover than is possible in biological experiments [@ofria2004avida], the scale of artificial life populations is profoundly limited by available computational resources [@Moreno_2020].
-Large population sizes are essential to studying fundamental evolutionary phenomena such as ecologies, the transition to multicelularity, and rare events in evolution.
+Large population sizes are essential to studying fundamental evolutionary phenomena such as ecologies, the transition to multicelularity, and rare events.
 In conjunction with parallel and distributed computing, computational efficiency is crucial to achieving larger-scale artificial life situations.

-SignalGP is a genetic programming framework that sets out to simplify and streamline genetic programming development by the use  of an event-driven paradigm where program modules are triggered in response to signals from the environment.
 In comparison to SignalGP, which was designed to target generic genetic programming problems, SignalGP-Lite fills a niche for interaction-heavy genetic programming applications that can tolerate trading flexible customization at runtime for a considerable speedup.
 Since the simulation parameters of many artificial life experiments need not change during execution, they are a clear candidate for using SignalGP-Lite.